jmlepisto/seam-carver/README.md

 # seam-carver
 #### Work in progress!
 OpenCV based utility for **efficient** content-aware scaling.
-Includes a basic wrapper for user control but the main focus is on the underlying functional `Carver` class.
+Includes a basic wrapper for user control but the main focus is on the underlying `Carver` class which is used for the actual image processing.
 Feel free to add any GUI bindings or an advanced CLI for easy usage.

 Basic usage: